Sports & Games

 Men and women act upon on a different piece of equipment.

-Men perform gymnastics on high bar, parallel bar, vault, pommel horse, still rings, and floor exercises.
+Men perform on high bar, parallel bar, vault, pommel horse, still rings, and floor exercises.

-Women carry out gymnastics on an uneven bar, vault, balance beams, and floor exercises.
+Women carry out these sports on an uneven bar, vault, balance beams, and floor exercises.

 Who can do Gymnastics?

-Anyone can do gymnastics, but it takes hard exercise, dedication, discipline, and sacrifices to make it top level as an elite gymnast.
+Anyone can do aerobic, but it takes hard exercise, dedication, discipline, and sacrifices to make it top level as an elite gymnast.

 Are There Benefits Of Doing Gymnastics?